jstoyles/dino_match/README.md

 - *Data models with JSON string parsing*
 - *And a way to randomly select and sort "dino" images during game play*

 I only uploaded the core code files needed for the app to work.
-You shoulud be able to create a new Flutter app and simply copy the files from this repo into their respective folders.
+You should be able to create a new Flutter app and simply copy the files from this repo into their respective folders.
 Some minor adjustments may need to be made to get things running in a fresh copy, like updating dependencies, etc..

 **I welcome any feedback, especially from more experienced Flutter/Dart developers!**